agamtech1/TechOneTest/README.md

 ### CLI

-From the web project folder (TechOne Test):
+From the project folder (TechOneTest):

 ```bash
 dotnet run